Dennis Altman: Other activities

-Altman is a professorial fellow in the Institute for Human Security at La Trobe University.
 He was president of the AIDS Society of Asia and the Pacific (2001–2005), and has been a member of the governing council of the International AIDS Society.
 In 2005 he was visiting professor of Australian studies at Harvard.
 In July 2006, he was listed by The Bulletin as one of the 100 most influential Australians ever.

+Recognition

 In June 2008, he was appointed a Member of the Order of Australia.

 At the APCOM HERO Awards 2021, he was awarded the Shivananda Khan Award for Extraordinary Achievement.

 Writings and speeches

 In 1971, Altman published his first book, Homosexual: Oppression and Liberation – considered an important intellectual contribution to the ideas that shaped gay liberation movements in the English-speaking world.
-Among his ideas were "the polymorphous whole" and his posing of the notion of "the end of the homosexual", in which the potential for both heterosexual and homosexual behavior becomes a widespread cultural and psychological phenomenon.
-In 2005 he published Gore Vidal's America, a study of US author Gore Vidal's writings on history, politics, sex, and religion (Vidal, 2005).
+Among his ideas were "the polymorphous whole" and his posing of the notion of "the end of the homosexual", in which the potential for both heterosexual and homosexual behaviour becomes a widespread cultural and psychological phenomenon.

+Altman was also a contributor to the New York City based gay liberation newspaper Come Out!, published by the Gay Liberation Front, writing two articles for them in 1970 and their last issue in 1972.

 Altman has delivered speeches on the topic of sexual liberation.
 One of his most notable speeches was delivered during the first Gay Liberation Group meeting at the University of Sydney on 19 January 1972.
-It was called 'Human beings can be much more than they have allowed themselves to be'.
+It was called "Human beings can be much more than they have allowed themselves to be".

 In 1997 Altman wrote an essay, "Global gaze/global gays", in which he proposes that there are cultural connections between homosexuals in different countries and there is a nascent global gay culture.

-In his preface to The City and the Pillar, Gore Vidal writes that Altman brought the book back with him but it was seized at Sydney Airport and subsequently declared obscene by a judge who observed that the Australian obscenity law was "absurd", thus leading to it being repealed sometime later.
+In his preface to the 1995 republication of his 1946 novel The City and the Pillar, US author Gore Vidal wrote that Altman had taken a copy of the book back with him to Australia around 1970, but it was seized at Sydney Airport.
+The book was subsequently declared obscene by a judge who observed that the Australian obscenity law was "absurd", thus leading to it being repealed sometime later.
+In 2005 Altman published Gore Vidal's America, a study of Vidal's writings on history, politics, sex, and religion.

+Personal life

 In March 2013 Altman wrote about the death of his partner of 22 years, Anthony Smith, who died from lung cancer in November 2012.